Graduate degree: marketing subprogram for the Ph.D. in business administration

 The study of marketing concerns itself with all activities related to the marketing and distribution of goods and services, from producers to consumers.
 The goal of the department is to make strong contributions to marketing practice and marketing theory with innovative teaching, cutting-edge research, and active community outreach.
 The marketing curriculum provides a broad foundation in marketing concepts along with opportunities to specialize in areas of vocational interests.
 The department utilizes multiple teaching methods, including experiential learning, research experiences, case analyses, online and face-to-face classroom training to prepare students to solve a variety of marketing problems that arise in our increasingly complex global economy.

 The Department of Marketing offers the undergraduate major in marketing and the subprogram in marketing that leads to the Ph.D. in business administration.
-Additionally, the department participates in the M.B.A. program, which is offered by the Tippie School of Management; see Master of Business Administration Program in the Catalog.
+Additionally, the department participates in the M.B.A. program; see Master of Business Administration Program in the Catalog.

 Related Certificate: Event Planning